dafandikri/dafandikri/README.md

 ###

-<p align="left">I have been learning to code since 11 years old.
+<p align="center">I have been learning to code since 11 years old.
 Here's what i have learned.</p>

 ###